The failure of the housing system in the UK is widespread.

 Applications for our next cohort closed on Tuesday 28th May, 10am

-The Young Foundation’s Reimagining Rent programme is being funded by the Nationwide Foundation, a charitable funder aiming to increase the availability of decent affordable homes for people in housing need.
+Reimagining Rent is funded by the Nationwide Foundation, a charitable funder aiming to increase the availability of decent, affordable homes for those in need.